 Pure recombinant BMP2 protein may be poorly soluble in physiological solutions.
 Please follow our handling guidance for lyophilized cytokines below to minimize loss of protein due to precipitation or adsorption to plastic.
 We advise storing our recombinant human BMP2 protein at very low pH before dilution in cell culture media or your final working solution.
 Low pH will also assist in maintaining the correct disulfide structure of the protein by minimizing disulfide bond exchange reactions.

 - Resuspension in physiological buffers may cause precipitation of stock solutions, hence we recommend dissolving our lyophilized cytokines in 10 mM HCl (1:1000 dilution of concentrated HCl) while keeping the protein concentration at 50 µg/ml or above, in order to avoid loss by adsorption to plasticware.

 - To ensure you recover all of the protein, let the sample sit for a few minutes with the solubilization buffer at room temperature and pipette gently up and down (avoid foaming).

 - Rinse the tube with some more 10 mM HCl and pool with the rest.

-- The protein is tolerant of some freeze and thaw cycles, but as always with proteins, it is better to aliquot and stored frozen.
+- The protein is tolerant of some freeze and thaw cycles, but as always with proteins, it is better to aliquot and store frozen.

-- Our protein are supplied carrier-protein free.
+- Our proteins are supplied carrier protein-free.
 If compatible with your work, add carrier protein of your choice, such as BSA, HSA or gelatin, to further minimize loss by adsorption.

 - Store at -80°C for long-term storage or at -20°C for short-term storage.